zzzprojects/EntityFramework.DynamicFilters/README.md

 DynamicFilters allow you to create global and scoped filters for Entity Framework queries.
 The filters are automatically included in every query and can be used to support use cases such as Multi-Tenancy, Soft Deletes, Active/Inactive, etc.

-Access to DynamicFilters is done via extension methods on DbContext and DbModelBuilder which are in the EntityFramework.DynamicFilters namespace.
+Access to DynamicFilters is done via extension methods in the EntityFramework.DynamicFilters namespace on the DbContext and DbModelBuilder classes.

 Installation
 -----------------------
-The package is available on NuGet: [EntityFramework.DynamicFilters](https://www.nuget.org/packages/EntityFramework.DynamicFilters).
+The package is also available on NuGet: [EntityFramework.DynamicFilters](https://www.nuget.org/packages/EntityFramework.DynamicFilters).

 Configuration